lolwierd/wastodaywierd/README.md

 This project uses Open‑Meteo APIs and Recharts for charts.

+## Caching

+Forecast and normals requests are cached for the duration of the browser session.
+Results are stored in `sessionStorage` when available and fall back to an in-memory map.
+Subsequent calls to `getForecast` or `getNormals` with the same arguments reuse cached data.
+Pass `forceRefresh: true` as the last argument to either function to bypass the cache and fetch fresh data.

 ## Learn More

 To learn more about Next.js, see the official docs: https://nextjs.org/docs